 Where: Fisherman's Restaurant, Eisenhammerweg 20

-When: Monday closed, Tuesday to Sunday 12 - 10 pm
+When: Monday and Tuesday closed, Wednesday to Sunday 12 - 10 pm

 Tip 10: Steglitz-Zehlendorf - Off into the nature